-Almost a third of Brazil's current government ministers are facing investigation, including the foreign minister and President Michel Temer's chief of staff.
-The president has said he will suspend any ministers who are charged, but is himself facing an investigation.
+Almost a third of Brazil's government ministers who served under former president, Michel Temer, have faced investigation, including his foreign minister and chief of staff.
+The predecessor of current far-right President Jair Bolsonaro, who was arrested and released in a separate corruption case last month, is facing investigation in relation to Odebrecht.
 He denied all allegations of corruption and accused the country's judiciary of heeding rumours and destroying reputations.

 The vice-president of Ecuador, Jorge Glas, became the highest-ranking government official to be convicted in the scandal when he was sentenced in December 2017 to six years in jail.
 Prosecutors said he took $13.5m (£10.2m) in bribes from Odebrecht.

-In Colombia has already charged a former vice-minister for transport and a former senator.
-The man who ran the election campaign of the current president, Juan Manuel Santos, has alleged it was financed with irregular Odebrecht payments.
+Colombia charged a former vice-minister for transport and a former senator.
+The man who ran the election campaign of the former president, Juan Manuel Santos, has alleged it was financed with irregular Odebrecht payments.
 Mr Santos, who is a Nobel Peace Prize winner, said he did not authorise any payments or know about them.

 Next door in Venezuela, former chief prosecutor Luisa Ortega has fled the country after being sacked.
 She alleges that President Nicolás Maduro is implicated and that a top court is blocking an investigation.
 Odebrecht has denied her other allegation - that they paid $100m (£76.5m) to the socialist party's vice-president, Diosdado Cabello.
 Venezuela has taken unfinished projects away from Odebrecht and blocked the company's bank accounts.

-In Peru, two ex-presidents are under investigation.
-Ollanta Humala and his wife Nadine Heredia have been put in pre-trial detention for 18 months while charges are prepared against them for allegedly receiving payments to fund his presidential campaigns in 2006 and 2011.
+In Peru, four ex-presidents have been placed under investigation.
+Ollanta Humala and his wife Nadine Herediaare are facing potentially lengthy prison sentences for allegedly receiving payments to fund his presidential campaigns in 2006 and 2011.

 Former President Alejandro Toledo, accused of taking $20m in bribes, is thought to be living in the US and the Peruvian government has put up a $30,000 reward for information leading to his arrest.